jupyterhub/jupyterhub/docs/source/services.md

 ```

-In addition to the `command` to launch the Service, a Managed Service may also
+In addition to the `command` to launch the Service, a Hub-Managed Service may also
 be configured with additional optional parameters, which describe the
 environment needed to start the process: